 By implementing these preventive strategies, individuals can take proactive steps to maintain the health of their ankle joints and reduce the likelihood of experiencing debilitating ankle pain when walking or engaging in daily activities.

 Although ankle arthritis cannot be cured, several treatment strategies are available to manage pain, improve mobility, reduce further joint deterioration and preserve joint function.
 Management may involve a combination of non-surgical therapies, lifestyle changes, medications, and, if necessary, surgery.
-Here are the treatment option:
+Here are the treatment options:

 1. Lifestyle Modifications